ADVANTICS/documentation/products/adb-pc-dc01/docs/electrical_specs.md

 {{ figure('../assets/VoltageRangePortA_PortB.png', 'Permissible Port B voltage range vs. Port A voltage range') }}

 As it can be seen in Figure 4, Port B can not reach 1500V unless Port A voltage is at least ~770V.
-A closer look at the top left corner of the envelope is shown in Figure Y.
+A closer look at the top left corner of the envelope is shown in Figure 5.

 {{ figure('../assets/VoltageRangePortA_PortB_zoomedIn.png', 'Closer look at the top left corner of Figure 4') }}